Minimax Rates for High-Dimensional Random Tessellation Forests: Proofs

 \subsection{Proof of Theorem \ref{t:poisson}}

-\begin{proof}[Proof of Theorem \ref{t:poisson}] By Corollary 1 in \cite{Thale2013Poisson}, the typical cell of a STIT tessellation with lifetime parameter $\lambda$ has the same distribution as the typical cell of a Poisson hyperplane tessellation with intensity $\lambda$ and the same associated zonoid/directional distribution.
-The distribution of the typical cell determines the distribution of the zero cell by Theorem 10.4.1 in \cite{weil}, and thus, all the proofs above can be applied here and the results follow. \end{proof}
+By Corollary 1 of \cite{Thale2013Poisson}, the typical cell of a STIT tessellation with lifetime parameter $\lambda$ has the same distribution as the typical cell of a Poisson hyperplane tessellation with intensity $\lambda$ and the same normalized associated zonoid, or equivalently, the same directional distribution.
+The distribution of the typical cell determines the distribution of the zero cell \cite[Theorem 10.4.1]{weil}, and thus the same proof methods used in Theorems \ref{t:rate1} and \ref{t:rate2} can be applied in this setting and the results follow.